|

 inspectors are previous plumbers, masons, carpenters.
 That’s fine, but that

-under-educated.
-While experience is important, you also want someone who can
+While experience is important, you also want someone who can do research when

-statements from a computer program, so look at their reports.
-My
+boilerplate, canned statements from a computer program, so look at their

 of Certified Home Inspectors).